• Play the sound file

 Instead, to close the show, a little opera.
 I wrote about opera in my Taki's Magazine column this week, and included a short clip of Montserrat Caballé taken from the Act One trio in Bellini's La straniera.
 Here's the whole trio, the 1969 New York recording with Vincente Sardinero and Amadeo Zambon.
 Savor it: vocal music of this quality doesn't come along too often.

-[Music clip: The trio from SAct One of Bellini's La straniera: Caballé, Sardinero, Zambon.]
+[Music clip: The trio "No: non ti son rivale" from Act One of Bellini's La straniera: Caballé, Sardinero, Zambon.]